nikithad99/CCCIR_TADC/docs/info.md

 The design employs a monotonic switching SAR ADC architecture, recognized for its high power efficiency and reduced capacitor array size.

-The primary innovation is the time-domain comparator, implemented using a voltage-controlled delay line (VCDL), which significantly lowers power consumption compared to conventional dynamic comparators.

 Key components: